Docs

 }

 If Query.favoriteMedia returns a Book object here, then Book.title is resolved one time.
-However, the original does not reference Book.title.
+However, the original query does not reference Book.title.
 Instead, it references Media.title, because Query.favoriteMedia has a return type of Media.

 Requested fields that aren't resolved